-A design brief usually begins with the idea that some concrete asset (a website, a logo, etc) is needed to help us connect with an audience.
-However, the design process almost always ends up requiring a deeper starting point than we expect.
-In the early stages of a project we can find ourselves challenged by large, difficult questions about brand and message.
+The design process usually begins with the idea that some concrete asset (a website, a logo, etc) is needed to help us connect with an audience.
+However, creating a good brief for a project almost always ends up requiring a deeper starting point than we expect.
+In the early stages we can find ourselves challenged by large, difficult questions about brand and message.

 These questions can be the key to a successful design.

 This post looks at where and why those questions arise, defining a few principal stages in approaching the design process in order to trace the creative journey of a brief in the wider context of effective design.

 Instinctively, people (including designers) tend to think of the design process as a purely visual one.
 The solution to a design brief is imagined to be the result of combining visual elements until they somehow look “right”.
 This implies a process of trial and error leading to one of perhaps infinite possible versions.
 Clients often say things like “show me lots of different ideas – I’ll know what I want when I see it,” or “I want to make sure we’ve tried everything before I pick a design.”